edwin-jones/edwin-jones.github.io/_posts/2023-09-22-steam-powered.md

  an update.
 Neither valve of the Chimera OS people released this for a little while but as soon as I upgraded, I ended up getting [this bug] (https://github.com/ChimeraOS/chimeraos/issues/516) and could only boot into a black screen.
-I chatted to the devs on their discord and they were super friendly, but they couldn't figure out my issue as I was use an all AMD pc with modern parts and I gave up.
+I chatted to the devs on their discord and they were super friendly, but they couldn't figure out my issue as I was using an all AMD with modern parts and I gave up.

 That left option 3.
-I wasn't super happy with some of [their known issues](https://github.com/arindas/manjarno) and I wanted the option to use secure boot if I needed, which left openSUSE Tumbleweed.
-As a version of openSUSE with
-snapshotting and very fast updates, it seemed the best bet.
-I installed it with KDE to mimic the steam deck's desktop and away I went.
+I wasn't happy with some of [manjaro's known issues](https://github.com/arindas/manjarno) and I wanted the option to use secure boot if I needed, which left [openSUSE Tumbleweed.](https://get.opensuse.org/tumbleweed/) As a version of openSUSE with snapshotting and fast updates, it seemed the best bet.
+I installed it with [KDE to mimic the Steam Deck's desktop](https://www.gamingonlinux.com/2022/10/kde-steam-deck-akademy-2022/) and away I went.

 So, I had an desktop OS, but how could I make this more console like?
 The first thing I did was set steam up to boot